juanlazarde/ansible/README.md

     bash ansible_install.sh -e encrypted_text.txt

 Now you'll need to copy this text and paste it to the `hosts.yml` file for example.
-When you can't copy/paste, here's a solution.
-Feel free to offer other ideas or request a better solution through the issue tracker:
+When you can't copy/paste, here're a couple of ways we can do this.
+Feel free to offer other ideas or request a better solution through the issue tracker.
+1. Insert text into hosts.yml.
+2. Pull encrypted file directly in the task.

+#### 1. Insert text into hosts.yml
+Run this command:

     sed -i.bak "/sudo_ssh_passphrase:/r encrypted_text.txt" ~/ansible_scripts/ansible/hosts.yml